-The retention devices keep the teeth in place once the splints are removed.
+The retention devices keep the teeth in place once the braces are removed.
 They can be removable or attached to the teeth.
 Your dentist or orthodontist will tell you whether to wear your device at all times or only part of the day.

 Tooth extraction may be necessary if one or more teeth overlap or are in a very bad position.

 When the volume or position of the upper and lower jaws does not match at all, dental work and maxillofacial surgery can improve the situation.
 It allows a better relationship between the jaws.